 So on that note, I’ve done a bit of digging around, and come up with an awesome list of top VPN services fit for use in Thailand.

-- PureVPN – A budget VPN starting from $2.95/mo that’s perfect for Thailand and other places.
+- PureVPN – A budget VPN starting from $1.32/mo with 12 servers in Thailand

 - Surfshark – An ultra-budget friendly VPN starting from just $1.99/mo having 1 server in Thailand

 - ExpressVPN – A blazing fast VPN perfect for speedy downloading and HD streaming.

-- CyberGhost – An affordable VPN with over 3200 serves & powerful geo-block bypassing features.
+- CyberGhost – An affordable VPN with over 3200 serves & powerful geo-block bypassing features (10 servers in Thailand)

 Increasing censorship and government restrictions have made it necessary to keep personal data safe with VPN services.